A few months ago, I wrote the provocatively titled "Why all HDMI cables are the same."

 In theory if you have a home theater PC, it could output more than 1080p/60, and a High speed HDMI cable could transmit that higher resolution/framerate to the TV.
 But why would you want to?
 The TV, if it accepts that higher rate (it probably won't) will just convert it back down to 1080p/60, then up again to 240 Hz.

-Continue on to Still more reasons why all HDMI cable are the same.
+Continue on to Still more reasons why all HDMI cable are the same, the HDMI cable buying guide, and 4K HDMI cables are nonsense.